Coronavirus Update May 2021.

 Please do not submit paper applications or letters if this can be avoided.
 If you do, there may well be a significant delay in our ability to process them.

-Payments - as the offices are now closed to the public, we request that you make payments online.
-Please see the link below and scroll down:
+As the council offices remain closed to the public, we request that you make all planning related payments online.

 5. Site notices for planning and other applications